dhh1128/codecraft.co/are-you-losing-enough-battles.md

 If you don't lose the occasional battle, you will never win the war.

-Losing an occasional battle keeps us <a title="Humility" href="users-arent-the-only-people-in-your-software.md" target="_blank">the needs of other people</a>.
+Losing an occasional battle keeps us empathetic and <a title="Humility" href="users-arent-the-only-people-in-your-software.md" target="_blank">humble</a> with respect to the needs of other people</a>.

 Go try.
 A lost battle of the sort we fight with software is never an Antietam or Gettysburg.